thundercandle/gematrix3.0/server/README.md

 ## Frontend

 - React: React will be our primary front-end view systeml, and to allow for easy compn.
 We will extend this with either react-primite or react-native-web to allow us to utilize the same primitive types across react and react-native.
-- React-sketch-app: Render react components in sketch.
-Build prototypes with code as the single source of truth for design.
 - React-native: Write iOS and Android apps with JS.
 Alongside a project like react-primitives, it allows us to re-use many core components across all platforms.
-- React-primitives: Standardize primitive types across web and native.
 - Expo: Expo will be integrated as a means of building, testing and serving our app.
 It provides many API's to react-native, helps to submit apps to the app store, and provides many features out of the box.
 There is also an optional IDE that can be utilized in place of Atom/Sublime/VSCdode
 - Apollo-link: Local state will be managed alongside remote state utilizing apollo-link.
-Apollo-link gices us interfaces ot various resources, including HTTP, Websockets and local storage.
+Apollo-link gives us interfaces to various resources, including HTTP, Websockets and local storage.
 We can remove the need for redux completely by utilizing apollo-link.
 Since Link is built on top of redux, we will still get access to the amazing resource library available
 - Apollo-client: This is our GraphQL client of choice.
 It integrates cleanly with components, and replaces many of the uses that redux has had.
 - React-navigation:  Navigation of choice.
 Good state management.
 Works across web and native.